-- the removal of heavy industry in the northern areas of the precinct to reduce existing noise impacts for existing residential areas of Rydalmere - The removal of the Grand Avenue rail bridge to reduce the transmission of noise, in particular to existing residential properties west of James Ruse Drive - The use of the Urban Services Zone a transition area / buffer from the heavy industrial landuses in the south towards the proposed residential areas in the north of the precinct, screening noise and providing a distance buffer to reduce industrial noise.
+- The removal of heavy industry in the northern areas of the precinct to reduce existing noise impacts for existing residential areas of Rydalmere - Changes to traffic flow at the intersection of Grand Avenue and James Ruse Drive is likely to reduce the transmission of noise, in particular to existing residential properties west of James Ruse Drive - The creation of heavy vehicle routes to remove heavy traffic from roads that are in close proximity to residential areas - The use of the Urban Services Zone a transition area / buffer from the heavy industrial landuses in the south towards the proposed residential areas in the north of the precinct, screening noise and providing a distance buffer to reduce industrial noise.

-Noise levels from industrial sources predicted low to moderate industrial noise impacts throughout the Camellia - Rosehill precinct during daytime hours.
+Noise levels from industrial sources are predicted to generate low to moderate industrial noise impacts throughout the Camellia - Rosehill precinct during daytime hours.
 However, during the night, noise from the Parramatta Light Rail maintenance facility is predicted to extend into the proposed residential areas along the Parramatta River.

-Road noise from James Ruse Drive and Grand Avenue is predicted to impact the residential areas during night-time hours.
+Road noise from James Ruse Drive and Grand Avenue is predicted to impact the residential areas during day and night-time hours.
 Moderate to high noise impacts are predicted for any residential properties facing these corridors.

-Offsite industrial noise impacts are predicted to generally remain unchanged under this scenario.
+Offsite industrial noise impacts are predicted to generally be reduced under this scenario.
 Minor impacts are predicted in residential areas of Rydalmere and Parramatta, largely in line with the current situation.